Skip to content

 • To: You can specify the shared mailbox address here too, to be very precise.

 3. (Optional) Get email attachments.
-If order info is in an attachment, add Get attachment (V2) (Outlook 365).
-This may create an “Apply to each” loop if multiple attachments are possible.
-For this example, we assume key data is in the email body/subject.
-See managing files with Power Automate for attachment handling.
+If order details come as attachments, add Get attachment (V2) (Outlook 365).
+You might see an “Apply to each” loop appear if there are multiple attachments.
+We’re keeping it simple here - assuming the data’s in the email body.
+Check out managing files with Power Automate for the full attachment story.

 4. Add Tallyfy “Launch process” action.
 Click + New step, search Tallyfy, select Launch process from the Tallyfy connector.